Hervar77/infinity-doc/mkdocs/api/infinity.image.md

   >

 - gif_load256 = 1
-  >Load the image as a 256 color image with ununsed palette entries, if it's 16 or 2 color
+  >Load the image as a 256 color image with ununsed palette entries, if it's 16 or 2 color.

 - gif_playback = 2
-  >'Play' the GIF to generate each frame (as 32bpp) instead of returning raw frame data when loading
+  >'Play' the GIF to generate each frame (as 32bpp) instead of returning raw frame data when loading.

 - hdr_default = 0
   >